Yarnell Hill Fire: Aftermath

-After the fire, the Federal Emergency Management Agency ruled that the fire did not qualify for disaster aid to homeowners, because most of the homes that burned were insured.
-Under federal law, federal disaster relief is not available if there is insurance, and FEMA said: "damage to uninsured private residences from this was not beyond the response and recovery capabilities of the state (and) local governments and voluntary agencies."
-Brewer appealed to President Obama to overturn the decision.
+On July 9, 2013, Governor Janice K. Brewer requested that FEMA declare the fire a major disaster, which would provide a wide range of federal assistance programs for individuals and households affected by the fire.
+On August 9, 2013, FEMA denied Governor Brewer's request.
+After Governor Brewer appealed FEMA's denial, FEMA issued a final denial of appeal on September 13, 2013.
+In their denial of appeal, FEMA said that the Governor's appeal was denied "based on the determination that the damage was not of such severity and magnitude as to be beyond the combined capabilities of the state, affected local governments, and voluntary agencies".

+On July 7, 2013, joint federal, state, and local government damage assessments were conducted in the areas affected by the Yarnell Hill Fire.
+FEMA reported that 116 residences were impacted by the fire, including the destruction of 93 residences.
+Of the impacted residences, 38.3% were insured, and half were low income households.

 Following a three-month investigation, the state's Forestry Division released a report and briefing video on September 28, 2013, which found no evidence of negligence nor recklessness in the deaths of the 19 firefighters and revealed that an airtanker carrying flame retardant was directly overhead as the firefighters died.
 The investigation did find some problems with radio communications due to heavy radio traffic and the fact that some radios were not programmed with appropriate tone guards.

 On December 4, 2013, the Industrial Commission of Arizona, which oversees workplace safety, blamed the state's Forestry Division for the deaths of the 19 firefighters, based on an investigation by the state's Division of Occupational Safety and Health.
 The Commission said that state fire officials knowingly put protection of property ahead of safety and should have pulled crews out earlier.
 The commission levied a $559,000 fine.

-Richard Brody, in The New Yorker: "The Story That 'Only the Brave' Leaves Out" (October 23, 2017), and Fernanda Santos, in The New York Times: "Money Splits a City Still Mourning Its Firefighters" (June 26, 2014) point out numerous cases of firefighters' and their survivors' benefits having been withheld, lawsuits, and acrimony among the local politicians, some citizens, and the survivors of the firefighters who died in the Yarnell Hill Fire that became so extreme that, as Santos observes: "Juliann Ashcraft (wife of Granite Mountain Hotshot, Andrew Ashcraft) decided to leave Prescott altogether to spare her four children the discomfort of whispers and glares."
-Brody further highlights "battles that the Hotshots’ widows have faced over health insurance, taxes, labor law, and budgets, involving the online harassment of women".
+Richard Brody, writing in The New Yorker, and Fernanda Santos, in The New York Times, point out numerous cases of firefighters' and their survivors' benefits having been withheld, lawsuits, and acrimony among the local politicians, some citizens, and the survivors of the firefighters who died in the Yarnell Hill Fire that became so extreme that, as Santos observes: "Juliann Ashcraft (wife of Granite Mountain Hotshot Andrew Ashcraft) decided to leave Prescott altogether to spare her four children the discomfort of whispers and glares."
+Brody further highlights "battles that the Hotshots' widows have faced over health insurance, taxes, labor law, and budgets, involving the online harassment of women".

+In 2015, the autopsy and toxicology reports of all 19 fallen Granite Mountain Hotshots were publicly released.